easypanel-io/website/docs/05-templates/nzbget/index.md

 ## Description

-NZBGet is an efficient Usenet downloader that allows users to download files from Usenet based on information given in nzb-files.
-It is known for its performance and efficiency, and can run on almost any device including PCs, NAS, media players, SAT-receivers, and WLAN-routers.
-NZBGet is open source and hosted on GitHub.
+NZBGet is an efficient Usenet downloader that is open source and hosted on GitHub.
+This powerful tool is designed to download files from Usenet based on information provided in nzb-files.
+Known for its performance and efficiency, NZBGet is written in C++ and can run on almost any device, including classic PCs, NAS, media players, SAT-receivers, WLAN-routers, and more.
+It provides precompiled binaries for Windows, macOS, Linux, FreeBSD, and Android.
+The app also offers features like RSS and duplicate check for automating your downloads, VideoSort for sorting downloaded video files, and various scripts for enhancing functionality.
+With NZBGet, you can maximize your device&#39;s performance and improve your downloading experience.

 ## Benefits

-- Efficient Downloading: NZBGet is designed to be highly efficient, allowing users to download files from Usenet quickly and easily.
+- Efficient Usenet Downloader: NZBGet is a highly efficient Usenet downloader, known for its performance and efficiency.
+It downloads files from Usenet based on information given in nzb-files, making it a reliable tool for accessing Usenet content.
-- Cross-Platform Compatibility: NZBGet can run on almost any device, including Windows, Mac, Linux, BSD, and Android.
+- Cross-Platform Compatibility: NZBGet is compatible with a wide range of devices and platforms including Windows, macOS, Linux, FreeBSD, and Android.
+Whether you're using a classic PC, NAS, media player, SAT-receiver, or WLAN-router, NZBGet can run smoothly.
-- Open Source: NZBGet is an open source project hosted on GitHub, allowing users to contribute to its development and customization.

 ## Features

-- Installation Manuals: NZBGet provides detailed installation manuals for various platforms, including Windows, Mac, Linux, FreeBSD, and Android.
-- Configuration: NZBGet offers a range of configuration options to customize the downloading process and optimize performance.
-- Automation: NZBGet supports automation features such as RSS and duplicate check, allowing users to automate their downloads with RSS feeds.
-- Post-Processing: NZBGet provides post-processing scripts for sorting downloaded video files and performing other tasks after the download is complete.
-- API: NZBGet offers an API that allows communication with the application from other applications or scripts.
+- Binary Downloader: NZBGet is a binary downloader, which means it downloads files in binary format from Usenet.
+This allows for efficient and fast downloading of files.
+- Open Source: NZBGet is an open-source application.
+This means it's constantly being improved by a community of developers, ensuring it stays up-to-date with the latest technology and features.
+- Performance and Efficiency: Written in C++, NZBGet is known for its high performance and efficiency.
+It's designed to maximize your device's capabilities, ensuring fast and reliable downloads.
+- RSS and Duplicate Check: NZBGet offers features like RSS and duplicate check to automate your downloads.
+This means you can set it up to automatically download new content from your favorite Usenet groups.
+- VideoSort: With the VideoSort feature, NZBGet can sort your downloaded video files, making it easier for you to manage and organize your downloads.

 ## Links